Separate and efficient characterization of state-preparation and measurement errors using single-qubit operations: SPAM mitigation

 This analysis can be extended to an $N$-qubit measurement setting.
 If, as we assumed, the $N$-qubit measurements are uncorrelated, the corresponding POVM elements can be expressed as tensor products, $\vec{\Pi}[\cdot]\equiv [\bigotimes^N_{i=1}\vec{\Pi}^{(i)}][\cdot]$, and the confusion matrix can be constructed as a tensor-product as well, $\hat{A}\equiv \bigotimes_{i=1}^N \hat{A}^{(i)}$.
 Then, the M-error-mitigated M outcomes can be obtained by inverting the confusion matrix, $\hat{\vec{P}}[\cdot]=[\hat{A}^{-1}]\vec{\Pi}[\cdot]$.

 In practice, probabilities inferred from Eq.\,\eqref{eq::Mmitted} form a quasi-probability distribution, as there may exist some entries with $\hat{P}_i[\cdot]<0$ (they are, however, normalized by construction).
 These (quasi-)probabilities can nonetheless be used to construct unbiased estimates of observable expectation values \cite{PhysRevA.103.042605}.
-An efficient algorithm \cite{PRXQuantum.2.040326} to evaluate the error-mitigated M outcomes is discussed in \ref{app:readout}.
+An efficient algorithm \cite{PRXQuantum.2.040326} to evaluate the error-mitigated M outcomes is discussed in \ref{app:readout}. {We remark that there also exist methods to reconstruct the M error-mitigated probability distribution so that it is properly normalized and positive, by using a bounded-minimization approach \cite{SmolinEfficient, BoEfficient}.
+This approach, however, does not provably generate an unbiased estimate for the observable expectation value.}